 A representative Balanced Growth portfolio (70/30 equity/ bond risk) preliminarily finished the quarter with a return of 1.7%, ahead of the benchmark return of 0.6%.
 For the year-to-date period, a Balanced Growth portfolio returned 1.6% versus -0.3% for the benchmark.
 At a high level, an underweight to high-quality fixed income, an overweight bias to the U.S., as well as some defensive elements within equity portfolios helped amid the continued volatility.
-An overweight to energy and information technology sectors within portfolios also helped, as those sectors outperformed on a global basis, up 10.2% and 3.9%, respectively, over the quarter.
+An overweight to information technology and energy sectors within portfolios also helped, as those sectors outperformed on a global basis, up 10.2% and 3.9%, respectively, over the quarter.
 More generally, pieces of equity portfolios with a "growth" style dominated despite the higher volatility.
-Bonds were range-bound, with municipal bonds earning approximately 0.7% on the quarter.
+Bonds were range-bound, with municipal bonds earning approximately 0.7% on the quarter but still posting small losses for the year to date.